 From main campus, dial extension 6100

 Monday–Thursday: 8:00 a.m. to 7:00 p.m.

 Monday–Thursday: 8:00 a.m. to 8:30 p.m.

-The VCEC Library and Learning Resource Center is open to all Ventura College students and is a place for students to do research, write and print class papers, check out books, textbooks via inter-library loan, access online classes, and work with software programs for their specific classes.
+Our Library and Learning Resource Center is open to all Ventura College students and is a place for students to do research, write and print class papers, check out books via inter-library loan and the Lending Library, access online classes, and work with software programs for their specific classes.
 Math tutoring and Wi-Fi are available.

-The VCEC extension campus is a model on how institutions of higher learning can combine innovative programs, student support, and instruction technologies to provide outstanding learning opportunities and community services.
+VCEC is a model on how institutions of higher learning can combine innovative programs, student support, and instruction technologies to provide outstanding learning opportunities and community services.
 The East Campus also serves as the center of operations for Ventura College Off-Campus Programs, including Dual Enrollment.